-Table 3 shows tetgen results, setting minimum radius edge ratio to be 4 (Silicium and Lobster) and 6 (Engine). tetgen crashes using the MC mesh for the engine data set but works for Macet.
+Table III shows tetgen results setting minimum radius-edge ratio to be 4 (Silicium and Lobster) and 6 (Engine). tetgen crashes using the MC mesh for the engine dataset, but works for Macet.
 Note that to compensate for bad quality triangles, tetgen generates many more Steiner points for MC, which increases all output elements generated, as well as processing time.
-Fig. 10 compares the tetgen CDT generated for MC and Macet meshes.
+Figure 10 compares the tetgen CDT generated for MC and Macet meshes.

-7 CONCLUSIONS AND FUTURE WORK
+VII.
+CONCLUSIONS AND FUTURE WORK

-In this work, we have presented edge transforms as a simple and effective way to generate higher quality meshes.
+In this work we have presented edge transforms as a simple and effective way to generate higher quality meshes.
+We incorporated them into an existing marching cubes implementation, which we called Macet, that has a relatively modest performance penalty

 Fig. 11.
-Metro results: Histogram shows the forward distance between mesh generated by each approach and the original MC mesh.
-The error histograms for afront show worse results than expected because afront triangulates a cubic spline surface, while MC uses trilinear interpolation. (a) Data set. (b) Decimation. (c) Laplacian. (d) DC. (e) afront. (f) Macet.
+Metro Results: histogram shows the forward distance between mesh generated by each approach and original MC mesh.
+The error histograms for afront show worse results than expected because afront triangulates a cubic spline surface, while MC uses trilinear interpolation.